SegaWorld London: Opening

 Initially slated for a Summer 1996 opening, SegaWorld London eventually opened to the public on 7 September 1996, after a private press party event held at the end of the previous month.
-Launched in the midst of a £1.5 million advertising campaign created by Mustoe Merriman and Motive, the openings were attended by several celebrities, including Robbie Williams, Anneka Rice, and Jarvis Cocker, and covered by numerous magazines and television programmes, with T3 and Newsround among them.
-The day following the public opening, a second press party was held for ECTS 1996 attendees, which also included the UK launch of Sega's Nights into Dreams video game.
+Launched in the midst of a £1.5 million advertising campaign created by Mustoe Merriman and Motive, the openings were attended by several celebrities, including singer Robbie Williams, television and radio presenter Anneka Rice, and Pulp frontman Jarvis Cocker among others, and covered by numerous magazines and television programmes, with T3 and the BBC's Newsround among them.
+The day following the public opening, a second press party was held for attendees at the ECTS 1996, which also included the UK launch of Sega's video game Nights into Dreams.

-The three launches, particularly the public opening, did not run as planned.
-Though positive comments were made towards the park's large "Rocket Escalator", the variety of coin-operated arcade machines on offer, and the advanced VR-1 attraction, reception for most other aspects of it was poor.
-Common problems cited included overly long queue lines (despite Sega stating they would not occur), overpriced entry fees, and a lack of enthusiasm for the supposed "futuractive" attractions on offer - several reviewers noted that one ride, Beast In Darkness, was little more than a haunted house/ghost train ride with no interactivity, nor did any utilise Sega's portfolio of popular intellectual properties in spite of the heavy usage of the Sonic the Hedgehog character as a mascot.
+The three launches, particularly the public opening, did not go according to plan.
+Although positive comments were made towards the park's large "Rocket Escalator", the variety of coin-operated arcade machines on offer, and the advanced VR-1 attraction, reception for most other aspects of it was negative.
+Common problems cited included overly long queue lines (despite Sega stating they would not occur), overpriced entry fees, and a lack of enthusiasm for the supposed "futuractive" attractions on offer - several reviewers noted that one ride in particular, Beast In Darkness, was little more than a haunted house/ghost train ride with no interactivity, nor did any utilise Sega's portfolio of popular intellectual properties in spite of the heavy usage of the Sonic the Hedgehog mascot character.

 Due to the poor reviews, mismanaged crowd control, and general state of disappointment over what was initially promised by Sega, the opening of SegaWorld London was largely regarded as a PR disaster, denting the brand's reputation at the time in the United Kingdom and setting an unfortunate precedent for the venue, as well as future endeavours.
-Subsequently, Sega would open only one more indoor theme park location outside of Japan during the 1990s, Sega World Sydney, despite touted plans for over 100 locations across the world by the end of the decade under their Amusement Theme Park concept.
+Subsequently, Sega would open only one more indoor theme park location outside of Japan during the 1990s, Sega World Sydney in Australia, despite touted plans for over 100 locations across the world by the end of the decade under their Amusement Theme Park concept.
 Others were earmarked but ultimately never realised for a number of other European locations, including Paris.